 Seven campsites were cleared out within three hours.
 I returned to my site after I thought the bear had decided to move on, only to be woken again an hour later.
 Again, I slowly warded off the lumbering animal.
 Chelsea asked if we, too, should abandon our camping plans.
 “No, you go to sleep.
 I'll deal with him.”
 Seven hours later, the bear went home…full of other camper's food.
 I had only lost grapes from his first visit.

 We finished off the trip after packing up our camp, and Chelsea did her part to clean up after previous campers “forgot” some trash items.
 Boys and dogs loaded, we headed off.
-We rolled back to pavement and stopped for the last time on the dirt road by Buckeye Hot Springs (also known as Travertine Hot Springs), the main draw for campers in this area.
+We rolled back to pavement and stopped for the last time on the dirt road by Buckeye Hot Springs, the main draw for campers in this area (Travertine Hot Springs is another one worth checking out in the area).
 We got out and refilled our tires and I realized my investment in the Viair onboard air compressor was a wise one.
 I could fill and repair my tires, and even fill air mattresses anywhere…hundreds of miles from the previously sought-after gas station air pump.
 Minutes later, we headed off to the east entrance of Yosemite National Park.

 We'll leave that for you to discover on your own.